 The size of the buttons, rule of thumb

 Another important design aspect to look out for is the size of the buttons.
 Your users all have different-sized fingers and they all need to be able to click a button on the first try.
 Therefore, they shouldn’t be too small, nor too big.
 According to the study conducted by MIT Touch Lab, an ideal height of a button for a mobile app should be a minimum 10 mm, considering the average size of a fingertip.

 It’s also crucial to keep in mind the thumb zone when designing for mobile users.
 Especially nowadays, when screen sizes keep getting bigger.
 Your app’s users need to be able to reach all the important UI elements and buttons with their thumb.
 You might need to set up a moderated usability testing study to test out if all the buttons are located within the thumb’s reach.

 Not only should your app be easy to use and navigate, it should also be fast and quick to respond to users’ actions.
 Studies show that 71% of users expect an app to load within 3 seconds.
 And while 3 seconds are good for the app’s loading time, actions inside the app should be performed much faster to maintain good performance.

 By watching and analyzing the recordings of your mobile usability tests you can check if your app is fast enough to adapt to users’ expectations.
 And in case it’s not, there’s still some optimization work to be done on the back-end.

 The login process

-Usability testing of the login process is extremely important as it allows to uncover any roadblocks or bugs that may occur.
+Usability testing of the login process is extremely important as it allows you to uncovere any roadblocks or bugs that may occur.
 After all, if a user encounters problems with logging into your app, there’s a 100% chance that they won’t be using it again.

-Last but not least, if your app has any specific features don’t forget to test them too.
+Last but not least, if your app has any specific features don’t forget to add them to your mobile app usability testing checklist as well!
 This is crucial to make sure that its functionality is intuitive to the user and helps to find out if there are any design changes needed.